What Is DNSSEC? DNS Security Extensions Explained

-Learn what DNSSEC is, what DNSKEY and DS records do, and why DNSSEC matters for DNS integrity.
+Learn what DNSSEC is, how DNSKEY and DS records work together, and why DNSSEC matters for protecting DNS integrity and trust.

 What DNSSEC is